Local sign stability and its implications for spectra of sparse random graphs and stability of ecosystems: Introduction

-One important aspect of sign stability, which also applies to local sign stability, is that it refers to all matrices with the same topology and sign pattern, independently from the absolute value of their nonzero elements.
+One important aspect of sign stability, which also applies under mild conditions, as discussed later, to (strong) local sign stability, is that it refers to all matrices with the same topology and sign pattern, independently from the absolute value of their nonzero elements.
 Sign stability is therefore a particularly robust type of stability, as it characterizes an infinitely large set of matrices.
 This aspect is particularly relevant in ecological applications for at least two reasons.
 First, most of the time, as discussed in the following section, to determine whether $\mathbf{M}$ is stable we need to determine its leading eigenvalue, which requires knowledge of the matrix entries $M_{ij}$.
 Unfortunately, in applications it is often the case that only partial information about the matrix $\mathbf{M}$ is available.
-For example, in the context of ecology, it is relatively easy to determine both the foodweb of the trophic interactions between species, i.e., whether $M_{ij}=0$ or $M_{ij}\neq 0$, and the type of the interactions, inter alia, predator-prey (${\rm sign}(M_{ij}M_{ji})=-1$), mutualistic (${\rm sign}(M_{ij}) = {\rm sign}(M_{ji}) =1$) or competitive (${\rm sign}(M_{ij}) = {\rm sign}(M_{ji}) = -1$) interactions.
+For example, in the context of ecology, it is relatively easy to determine both the foodweb of the trophic interactions between species, i.e., whether $M_{ij}=0$ or $M_{ij}\neq 0$, and the type of the interactions, inter alia, predator-prey (corresponding to sign-antisymmetric), mutualistic or competitive (corresponding to sign symmetric, respectively positive or negative) interactions.
 On the other hand, it is significantly more difficult to determine the strengths $|M_{ij}|$ of the trophic interactions between species~\cite{moore2012energetic, jacquet2016no}.
 This raises the question whether stability can be determined from the sign pattern of the entries of the matrix~$\mathbf{M}$.
 Second, different kinds of ecosystem stability (linear stability, structural stability, feasibility) can be studied by looking at the properties of different matrices obtained from the matrix~$\mathbf{A}$ of inter-species interactions without sign or topological alterations.
-In these cases, as explained in more details in the following section, if the topological properties and the sign pattern of the interaction network grant its local sign stability, the ecosystem can be declared at once feasible and stable, both with respect to small fluctuations and small changes in the external conditions.
+In these cases, as explained in more details in the following section, if the topological properties and the sign pattern of the interaction network grant its strong local sign stability, the ecosystem can be declared at once feasible and stable, both with respect to small fluctuations and small changes in the external conditions.